 Full-time: £9,250* per year (UK/EU)

 Our typical offer is 104-112 UCAS Points including Chemistry, Biology, Environmental Science or Applied Science.
 We operate a flexible admissions policy and treat everyone as an individual.
 This means that we will take into consideration your educational achievements and predicted grades (where applicable) together with your application as a whole, including work experience and personal statement.

 BTEC Extended Diploma: Applied Science - Distinction, Distinction, Merit

-International Baccalaureate: Pass Diploma with 112 UCAS points from Higher Level Subjects including grade HL5 in Biology or Chemistry.
+International Baccalaureate: 112 UCAS points from Higher Level Subjects including Higher Level Biology or Chemistry

 IELTS: 6.0 with no subscore lower than 5.5